Creeperwk/DAS-Group-13/README.md

 # DAS-Group-13

+## Dataset
 Datasets 10-15 come from the Coffee Quality Database (CQD).
 The database contains information from the Coffee Quality Institute which is a non-profit organisation working internationally to improve the quality of coffee and the lives of the people who produce it.
 Each of the 5 datasets contain information on features of coffee and its production, including an overall score of quality.
 You will have access to the following variables, recorded by batch.
+## Variables
 • country_of_origin – Country where the coffee bean originates from.
 • aroma – Aroma grade (ranging from 0-10)
 • flavor – Flavour grade (ranging from 0-10)